DavidNPastrana/SQL_project/README.md

-# Data cleaning and creation of a database: videoculb.
+# Data cleaning and creation of a database

-# 1. Project Description:
+## 1. Project Description:

 This project focuses on cleaning a dataset and creating a functional database using MySQL Workbench.
 The dataset comprises information from a videoclub business that ceased operations a long time ago.

 The primary objective of this project is to generate an operational database by extracting relevant information from the original dataset.
 The original database contains outdated and irrelevant data that needs to be cleaned and updated.

-# 2. Data Cleaning
+## 2. Data Cleaning
 ```
 To prepare the dataset for the creation of the database in MySQL Workbench, the following steps and decisions were made to clean and transform the data.
 The actions are described for each table of the old dataset: